Bring Your Own Token

 If you don't have your organization ID, reach out to your Bloom representative.

-Your org is configured in one of three modes.
-Your Bloom representative will tell you which one applies to you.
+Your organization is configured in one of two modes.
 The mode determines what you send in your requests and what you get back:

 Invite TokensEmails + processor tokensAn invite code per email